-‘The Young And The Restless’ Spoilers Bombshell: Phyllis Beds Best Friend’s Son
+‘The Young And The Restless’ Spoilers Bombshell: Phyllis Beds Best Friend’s Son After Billy Rejection

 Can Phyllis Forget Billy?

 The Young and The Restless spoilers have shown us Phyllis continues to be haunted by memories of her passionate sex sessions with Billy.
 Perhaps shagging Scott will cleanse her brain of her desire for Billy – or maybe not.
-While Lauren is open to romance between Phyllis and Scott, there’s little doubt she’d be furious if Phyllis pulled a hump and dump on her precious son.
+While Lauren is open to a romance between Phyllis and Scott, there’s little doubt she’d be furious if Phyllis pulled a hump and dump on her precious son.

 We’ll have to wait and see how the Scotty and Phyllis dynamic plays out according to these new The Young and The Restless spoilers.